rdtaylorjr/rdtaylorjr/README.md

 ### Hi there, I'm Russell Taylor

-I'm enthusiastic, detail-oriented and motivated by difficult challenges.
-I have previous experience leading a non-profit organization, and am finally pursuing a lifelong passion for software development.
+I love accomplishing things that seem impossible.

+I have experience in: developing software for academic researchers that involves complex, highly-specialized right-to-left language datasets.

 I'm open to: contract work writing and deploying software in exchange for feedback and mentorship.